facebook/watchman/website/_docs/nodejs.markdown

 ## Initiating a watch

-Almost every operation in watchman revoles around watching a directory tree.
+Almost every operation in watchman revolves around watching a directory tree.
 You can repeatedly ask to watch the same directory without error; watchman will re-use an existing watch.

 ```js
 var watchman = require('fb-watchman');